Education • 4 min read

 The stock market always has its ups and downs, but giants like Amazon (AMZN), Alphabet (GOOGL), Alibaba (BABA) and Volkswagen (VOW) seem to withstand the wild price rides better than smaller companies.
-But what is a blue-chip company, and is it a good investment?
+Learn more about blue-chip companies and investing in such stocks.

 The answer is simple: imagine a well-established company.
 A flagship in its industry with a proven track record of solid performance even during times of financial crises or recessions.

 Now, if this company is even included in some of the major indices, for example, the S&P 500, then we are talking about a blue-chip company.
 From here, it is easy to understand what a blue-chip stock is: the share of a blue-chip company.

 By the way, do you know where the term “blue chip” comes from?
 Surprisingly, it comes from poker, where players measure their stakes in multicoloured chips, one of the most valuable of which is usually the blue chip.